 Short Enrollment Period

-Open enrollment on HealthCare.gov begins on November 1 and ends on December 15.
-To build awareness about the shorter enrollment window, we’ll be running a Twitter campaign.
-Remember, if you don’t act by December 15, you can’t get 2019 coverage unless you qualify for special enrollment due to a “life event,” such as losing other coverage, getting married or having a baby.
+Open enrollment on HealthCare.gov began on November 1 and ended on December 15.
+Remember, if you didn’t act by December 15, you can’t get 2019 coverage unless you qualify for special enrollment due to a “life event,” such as losing other coverage, getting married or having a baby.

 Health insurers that provide HeathCare.gov plans can’t deny coverage or charge more because of a pre-existing condition, such as asthma, diabetes or cancer.